ZiqinHe/Tensor_DMD/README.md

 X_{t+1} = A ★ X_t,

-where ★ denotes the **T-product**.
+where ★ denotes the **Tensor-product**.

 Unlike classical DMD, which requires flattening multidimensional data into vectors, TDMD operates directly on **3D tensors** and preserves the intrinsic spatial structure of the data.

-The implementation in this repository focuses on the **T-product formulation** and demonstrates its use for:
+The implementation in this repository focuses on the **Tensor-product formulation** and demonstrates its use for:

 - low-rank tensor dynamical modeling
 - reconstruction of tensor snapshots